P-VARUN/Plagiarism-Checker_with-python/README.md

 ## License
 MIT License - feel free to use, modify, and distribute.
 Made espically for STUDENTS.
-Made with ❤️ for academic integrity
+Made with ❤️ for academic integrity.

 ## 🔎Contact Info
 Contact me if any errors faced, or doubts in the project: https://discord.gg/s4qsdWS5S2